1st Reading – Sirach 35:12-14, 16-18

 for everyone who exalts himself will be humbled, and the one who humbles himself will be exalted.”

-The Pharisee’s self-estimation is really a self-eulogy.
+Reflecting on the Pharisee’s prayer, we see that his self-estimation is really a self-eulogy.
 While he may be living an upright life, he takes credit for his virtue, and he claims superiority over others who may not be as compliant.
 He does not realize that he needs forgiveness for his pride and his judgmental attitude toward others.
+His prayer is not pleasing to God, because his pride causes him to be self-centered and to despise others.
+The Pharisee asked for nothing and therefore received nothing.

 If, when we hear this parable, we say to ourselves, “Thank God I am not like that Pharisee,” then the parable is directed just as much at us as it is at Jesus’ original audience.